multitudes/42_cpp07/README.md

 ### Template in later C++ standards
 In C++11, we can use variadic templates to create generic functions and classes that can take a variable number of arguments.
 In C++14, we can use generic lambdas to create generic functions.
 In C++17, we can use fold expressions to create generic functions that can take a variable number of arguments.
 In C++20, we can use concepts to create generic functions and classes that can take a variable number of arguments.

+# ex00

+# ex01
+As per subject:
+> Implement a function template iter that takes 3 parameters and returns nothing.
+	• The first parameter is the address of an array.
+	• The second one is the length of the array.
+	• The third one is a function that will be call on every element of the array.
+Turn in a main.cpp file that contains your tests.
+Provide enough code to generate a test executable.
+Your iter function template must work with any type of array.
+The third parameter can be an instantiated function template.